Labanotation: Direction and level of the movement

 The shapes of the direction symbols indicate nine different directions in space and the shading of the symbol specifies the level of the movement.

 Each "direction symbol" indicates the orientation of a line between the proximal and distal points of a body part or a limb.
 That is, "the direction signs indicate the direction towards which the limbs must incline".

 The direction symbols are organized as three levels: high, middle, and low (or deep):

 Part of the body doing the movement

-Labanotation is a record of the facts, the framework of the movement, so that it can be reproduced.
+Labanotation is a record of a factual framework of movement, so that it can be reproduced.

 The symbols are placed on a vertical staff, the horizontal dimension of the staff represents the symmetry of the body, and the vertical dimension represents time passing by.

 The location of a symbol on the staff defines the body part it represents.
 The centre line of the staff represents the centre line of the body, symbols on the right represent the right side of the body, symbols on the left, the left side.